ranch vs farm

 Average Price of Ranches in Florida

-Then, of course we had to see how much the average farm for sale cost in the state of Florida and that was just over 2 million dollars today.
+Then, of course, we had to see how much the average farm for sale cost in the state of Florida, which is just over 2 million dollars today.
+That is a lot of money; the average farmer earns over 50 thousand dollars annually.

-Conclusion: Ranch vs. Farm
+Conclusion: Ranch vs Farm

 As we drove past the rustic barns and open fields, it became clear that ranches and farms are more than just picturesque scenes—they are hubs of the food economy and a different lifestyle there.